Brig. Gen. Krattiger Promotion

 Brig.
-Gen. Paul Krattiger, deputy commanding general – operations, 1st Armored Division and Fort Bliss, stands at attention while his daughters, Ellery and Harper, pin a star to each side of his uniform during his promotion ceremony held at Fort Bliss, Texas, August 2, 2024.
+Gen. Paul Krattiger, deputy commanding general – operations for the 1st Armored Division and Fort Bliss (right center), with his wife Alison (left center), and daughters, Ellery (far left) and Harper (far right), following his promotion ceremony at Fort Bliss, Texas, August 2, 2024.
 Krattiger was promoted to the rank of brigadier general and has 27 years of Army service.

 |Date Taken: